 Kathie, who spent the first two decades of her career with regional and national banks, is convinced community banks are far more rewarding to work for.
 “You don’t get the one-on-one support from a national bank that you do at Manasquan Bank,” she says.
 “I know I’m helping local businesses succeed.
 That helps all of us who live here.”

 Kathie is a life-long resident of Spring Lake Heights and is deeply involved in civic activities.
-She is a member of four area chambers of commerce and is the treasurer for two.
-She is a member of the Monmouth Ocean Development Council and the Spring Lake/Brielle Rotary.
-She also serves on the boards of the Meridian Community Alliance and The Academy of Finance for Manasquan High School.
+She is a member of two area chambers of commerce and is the treasurer of the Monmouth Ocean Development Council and the Spring Lake/Brielle Rotary.
+She also serves on the boards of the The Academy of Finance for Manasquan High School, Algonquin Arts Theater and the Spring Lake Brielle Rotary.